 Charge it or charge it and swap it; do we have an option again?

 In such a scenario, it is laudable that India is re-evaluating the swapping puzzle.
-But as a nation, the focus and goals around EV should not only be wrapped with development of its own swapping model.
-Technology standardization has always materialised after industry reaches a certain maturity which the EV industry has not, yet.
+But as a nation, the focus and goals around EV should not only be wrapped with the development of its own swapping model.
+Technology standardization has always materialized after industry reaches a certain maturity which the EV industry has not, yet.
 Hence, taking swapping as the first step may delay India’s growth story on the global timelines.
-As one of the largest automobile markets, India is taking a turn towards EV and hence it has the opportunity to knock down two issues –electricity demand growth and job creation, with the same solution.
-Indian power sector, despite significant growth in GDP, is awaiting loads which can justify its investments in RE generation and EV charging infrastructure (with or without swapping) can be that new load.
-Considering even BAU (business as usual) scenario of Niti Aayog’s report on EVs on road in India, the fast charger (30 minutes) connected load in 2030 can be as high as 15-20 GW of load.
-For transformative scenario it can be 250-300 GW.
-Second opportunity which India has through onset of EV market is to build its own Li ion cell manufacturing capacity as clearly the global Li ion cell requirement for global EV market is poised for over 400 GWh and planned production capacity is close to only 250 GWh.
-Hence it is time for India to refocus its strategic alignment with global trends and also lead from a technology leadership position like it has done in the space technology and the LED market.
+As one of the largest automobile markets, India is taking a turn towards EV and hence it has the opportunity to knock down two issues – low electricity demand growth and job creation, with the same solution.
+Indian power sector, despite significant growth in GDP, is awaiting loads that can justify its investments in RE generation and EV charging infrastructure (with or without swapping) can be that new load.
+Considering even BAU (business as usual) scenario of Niti Aayog’s report on EVs on road in India, the fast charger (30 minutes) connected load in 2030 can be as high as 15-20 GW of the load.
+For a transformative scenario, it can be 250-300 GW.
+The second opportunity which India has through the onset of the EV market is to build its own Li-ion cell manufacturing capacity as clearly the global Li-ion cell requirement for the global EV market is poised for over 400 GWh and planned production capacity is close to only 250 GWh.
+Hence it is time for India to refocus its strategic alignment with global trends and also lead from a technology leadership position like it has done in space technology.